1860 Arkansas gubernatorial election

-The 1860 Arkansas gubernatorial election was held on 6 August 1860, in order to elect the Governor of Arkansas.
+The 1860 Arkansas gubernatorial election was held on August 6, 1860, in order to elect the Governor of Arkansas.

 Incumbent two-term governor Elias Conway, member of the powerful Conway-Johnson family (known as "The Family") which had controlled Arkansas politics since creation of Arkansaw Territory, decided to retire from politics.
 His chosen successor, Richard H. Johnson, won a Democratic nomination heavily influenced by The Family.
 But Conway's first cousin and former Associate Justice of the Arkansas Supreme Court Henry Rector challenged Johnson as an Independent Democrat and an "outsider" to the Family.
 Though the candidates largely agreed on the issues, Johnson's defeat signaled the end of Family control of state politics.

 Democratic convention

 The Democratic Party of Arkansas was controlled by the Conway-Johnson family, which had dominated antebellum politics in the state.
-A state convention in the Arkansas House of Representatives began April 2, 1860.
+A state convention in the Arkansas House of Representatives began on April 2, 1860.
 After five days of heated debate, Richard H. Johnson was nominated.
 Johnson was editor of the True Democrat newspaper, which had supported the Conway administration.
 Johnson also had the support of his elder brother, Robert W. Johnson, who Conway had appointed as United States Senator in 1855.
 Opponents resented the perpetuation of the Conway-Johnson dynasty.
+The family was a crucial part in all of Arkansas's politics as they were the leading force, and people had to "obey" them as if it were an oligarchy in Arkansas itself.